When to Replace Your Gutters: Key Signs and Considerations

 4. Water Damage & Mold

-Seeing water damage or mold in your basement or on the exterior of your home?
+Seeing mold or paint peeling in your basement or on the exterior of your home?
 It could be caused by a faulty gutter systems carrying moisture to the wrong areas.
-If you see water damage or mold you should immediately get your gutters inspected, as broken gutter systems are one of the most common causes of that excess moisture.

-5. Soil Erosion
+Soil Erosion

 As we mentioned above, protecting your soil is one of your gutter system’s main jobs, so if you’re seeing thin or eroded soil, it’s almost always caused by the lack of gutters or a broken gutter system.
 Not only is soil erosion bad for your yard, but it can also lead to foundation issues.

-6. Foundation Issues
+Foundation Issues

 With soil erosion and excess moisture in your yard comes foundation issues.
 When water gets absorbed near the foundation for long periods of time, it can cause the foundation to shift and crack which can obviously cause major damage to your home and is much more expensive to repair than a broken gutter.